 The construction of an eco-berm consists of two parts, which are shown schematically in the figure below.
 The first part focuses on infrastructural measures, i.e. on the restoration, the raising and the sealing of the dam.

 Part two consists of ecological measures that guarantee the ecological improvement of the dams and the reservoir.
 The ecological measures make it possible to design habitats specifically for different species.
 Among other things, near-natural bank areas, islands and deadwood structures can be built in as a shelter for juvenile fauna such as fish.

-An essential part of the LIFE-Project was to document and evaluate the development of these measures.
-The aim was to assess how the different habitats are accepted by the local flora and fauna.
+An essential part of the project was to document and evaluate the development of these measures with the aim to assess how the different habitats are accepted by the local flora and fauna.
 The monitoring was carried out by the University of Innsbruck, the Technical University of Munich and the Aueninstitut Eichstätt.
-In the first step, the evaluation concept intends to collect the "actual state", which serves as a reference state for the assessment of the impacts.
-Subsequently, the change to the reference state will be observed by means of suitable technical and ecological indicators.
-This is done at several points in time, including directly after implementation of the measures, one year after implementation of the measures and at the end of the project two years after implementation of the measures.
+In the first step, the evaluation intended to collect information about the actual state which serves as a reference state for further assessment.
+Subsequently, changes will be observed at regular intervals by means of suitable technical and ecological indicators.

 The results of the monitoring confirm that our approach provides at least the same flood protection as traditional approaches but at the same time it provides a significant improvement of the ecological situation.
 New habitats for fauna and flora have developed and negative impacts on the existing alluvial forests were avoided.
 The number of fish species and the number of individuals for these species has increased significantly.